tunguyen11/Disaster_Response_Pipeline/README.md

 # Disaster Response Pipeline

 This project is part of Udacity Data Science Nano Degree.
-The goal of this project is to build a model to classify the message into the multiple-output category and display display the results in a Flask web app where worker can input a new message and get classification results in several categories.
+The goal of this project is to build a model to classify the message into the multiple-output category and display the results in a Flask web app where a worker can input a new message and get classification results in several categories.

 ### Installization
 * sklearn